-By separate consent, each current Holder agrees that the Covered Bonds shall benefit from and be subject to these Conditions and by acquiring Covered Bonds, each subsequent Holder confirms such agreement.
+By subscribing for Covered Bonds, each initial Holder agrees that the Covered Bonds shall benefit from and be subject to these Conditions and by acquiring Covered Bonds, each subsequent Holder confirms such agreement.

 The denomination of each book-entry unit relating to the Covered Bonds is SEK 2,000,000.
-The minimum subscription amount was SEK 2,000,000.
+The minimum subscription amount shall be SEK 2,000,000.
 The Covered Bonds shall be offered for subscription mainly to institutional investors.

-The Covered Bonds are issued in uncertificated and dematerialised form in the register (Sw. avstämningsregister) held by Euroclear Sweden and formed in accordance with the Swedish Financial Instruments Accounts Act, other applicable Swedish legislation and the Euroclear Rules.
+The Covered Bonds will be issued in uncertificated and dematerialised form in the register (Sw. avstämningsregister) held by Euroclear Sweden and formed in accordance with the Swedish Financial Instruments Accounts Act, other applicable Swedish legislation and the Euroclear Rules.
 Covered Bonds shall be registered on a Securities Account on behalf of Holders and, accordingly, no physical Covered Bonds will be issued.
 Registration requests relating to Covered Bonds shall be directed to an Account Operator.